kenwals/shinrin-yoku/README.md

 ### Known issues

 1. unordered list is not customizable at present, need to check the bootstrap documentation.
-2. image links refusing to work with relative address , so absolute address links are currently used.
-3. When tested on my smart tv browser, the background colours don't show for hero text , mid section text and footer section.
+2. When tested on my smart tv browser, the background colours don't show for hero text , mid section text and footer section.
-4. Currently is a display problem on screen width of 320px.
+3. Currently is a display problem on screen width of 320px.

 ## Deployment